drtychai/research101/README.md

-# Advice for New Researcher
+# Advice for New Researchers
 A.K.A. _1337SEARCH_

 > Feynman was once asked by a Caltech faculty member to explain why spin 1/2 particles obey